enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 SQL has two main parts, the Query part, and the Definition part.
 DDL stands for Data Definition Language, and that is how we define data the tables contain.

-Here's an example of how we might define a table:
+Here's an example of how a table can be created and defined:

 ```sql
 CREATE TABLE users (